 Dead Period: No face-to-face contact allowed on or off campus.
 Only calls, letters, and emails are allowed.

 Recruiting Shutdown: No recruiting, no way, no how.
 This means no contacts, evaluations, official or UNOFFICIAL visits, correspondences, making or RECEIVING telephone calls.

 It Also Depends on Your Sport and Division

 Now the fun part of all of these periods is that they vary by sport.
 For example, in men’s basketball, coaches can start calling players beginning June 15th after your sophomore year.
 However, coaches in women’s basketball can’t make calls until September 1 of your junior year.

-In the 2016-17 school year, August 9th to 31st was a dead period for men’s lacrosse, part of a contact and quite period for baseball, and a complete quiet period for women’s basketball.
+In the 2018-19 school year, August 14th to 31st was a dead period for men’s D1 lacrosse, part of a contact and quite period for D1 baseball, and a recruiting shutdown and quiet period for women’s basketball.
 Furthermore, the calendars can change each year so you need to check the NCAA Recruiting Calendars each year.

-While you definitely need to know the calendar and periods for your sport, keep in mind that players can call coaches at any time even before their junior year.
+While you definitely need to know the calendar and periods for your sport, keep in mind that players can call coaches at any time even before their junior year except for the recruiting shutdown period.
 The coaches just can’t return missed phone calls which is why it’s a good idea to leave a message and when you might try to call again.
-And with the exception of dead periods, players can initiate face-to-face contact with coaches anytime on campus.
+And with the exception of dead periods and recruiting shutdowns, players can initiate face-to-face contact with coaches anytime on campus.